Download the PHP package maestroerror/laragent without Composer

 Chat History Configuration

-Chat histories can be configured using these properties.
+Chat histories can be configured using these properties in your Agent class.

 Instructions are always injected at the beginning of the chat history, $reinjectInstructionsPer defined when to reinject the instructions.
 By default it is set to 0 (disabled).